A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: How to Augment Data in Visual RL?

 The aim of DA is to increase the amount and diversity of the original training data so that agents can learn more efficient and robust policies~\cite{svea}.
 Thus, a primary focus of previous research was to design effective augmentation approaches~\cite{mixreg, playvirtual}.
 In this section, we introduce the mainstream augmentation techniques and discuss the pros and cons of these methods.

-In Figure~\ref{Overview of Section3}, we divide the DA approaches in visual RL into three main categories. \textbf{Observation augmentation} only transforms the given observations and keeps the other transition factors (e.g., actions and rewards) unchanged, which is similar to the label-preserving perturbations in SL.
-This kind of augmentation technique can be further categorized into two groups: classic image manipulations (Section~\ref{Classical Image Transformations for Observation Augmentation}) and deep neural network (DNN)-based transformations (Section~\ref{DNN-based Transformations for Observation Augmentation}).
-The other two augmentation types, transition augmentation and trajectory augmentation, specifically consider the properties of RL to expand the scope of augmentation.
-In Section~\ref{Transition Augmentation}, we introduce \textbf{transition augmentation}, which augments observations along with supervision signals such as rewards.
-In Section~\ref{Trajectory Augmentation}, we discuss \textbf{trajectory augmentation} for generating synthesized sequential trajectories.
-Furthermore, we present automatic augmentation (Section~\ref{Automatic Selection of Data Augmentation}) and task-aware augmentation (Section~\ref{Context-aware Data Augmentation}) as two extensions that are vital for achieving effective augmentation.
+Based on the type of data being augmented, we categorize the DA approaches in visual RL into three main types, as illustrated in Figure~\ref{Overview of Section3} The first category, \textbf{observation augmentation}, involves transforming the given observations while keeping other transition factors (e.g., actions and rewards) unchanged, similar to label-preserving perturbations in SL.
+In Section~\ref{Observation Augmentation}, we detail various methods for employing DA on observations, which include not only diverse classical image manipulations directly applied to observation inputs but also several examples of DA in the feature space.
+The other two types, \textbf{transition augmentation} and \textbf{trajectory augmentation}, specifically take into account the unique properties of RL to broaden the scope of augmentation.
+In Section~\ref{Transition Augmentation}, we introduce transition augmentation, which enhances observations along with supervision signals, such as rewards.
+Finally, in Section~\ref{Trajectory Augmentation}, we explore trajectory augmentation, focusing on generating synthesized sequential trajectories.

+In addition to summarizing techniques for augmenting different data types, this section will also introduce three advanced DA techniques that enhance the diversity of DA and improve its overall effectiveness. \textbf{Automatic augmentation} aims to automatically select the optimal DA type based on the specific task (Section~\ref{Automatic Selection of Data Augmentation}), and \textbf{task-aware augmentation} (Section~\ref{Context-aware Data Augmentation}) focuses on providing data diversity while preserving critical information within the data.
+Furthermore, in light of recent advancements in generative AI, contemporary research has explored the use of technologies such as GANs and diffusion models for data generation; we will discuss this \textbf{generative augmentation} approach in Section~\ref{Generative Augmentation}.